 Most EHR vendors won’t archive that data for you, but by archiving all the old data in legacy systems, providers can start the new EHR with a clean slate and at the same time not lose old historic records.

 A vendor neutral archival system is a separate system from your new EHR.
-When users sign into the archive app, they can access all of the legacy data.
+When users sign into the archive app, they can access all of the EMR legacy data archive.
 The most common functions of the data archive system are to:

 - Search and query historical data – clinical and financial data for Continuity of Care